Thermal assisted transport of biexcitons in monolayer WSe2: Experimental results

 In view of these experimental observations, we can suggest the following interpretation.
 As the density increases, Auger-type nonlinear effects create, at the very first instants hot populations of quasi-particles (excitons, biexcitons at higher energies).
 These quasi-particles then thermalize, transferring their kinetic energy to the lattice, whose temperature rises during the first 25 picoseconds of the dynamics.
-The increase of lattice temperature is responsible for the low-energy shift of the biexciton peak position due to the decrease in the energy gap.
-The second phase of the kinetics (beyond $25~ps$) corresponds to lateral heat dissipation via the lattice, leading to a return to the initial energy of the biexciton line, via a high-energy spectral shift (blue-shift).
-The lifetime of the biexciton, which is longer than that of the exciton, makes it possible to track the local cooling of the lattice over time.
+The increase of lattice temperature is responsible for the low-energy shift of the dark exciton peak position due to the decrease in the energy gap.
+The second phase of the kinetics (beyond $25~ps$) corresponds to lateral heat dissipation via the lattice, leading to a return to the initial energy of the dark exciton peak, via a high-energy spectral shift (blue-shift).
+The lifetime of the biexciton, which is longer than that of the bright exciton, makes it possible to track \textbf{biexciton gas temperature} over time.

-However, we can not rule out, at this stage, effects directly linked to (bi)exciton density.
-For example, in the case of excitons, the decrease in repulsive exciton-exciton interactions as the exciton density decreases with time is likely to lead to a redshift.
+Concerning the spectral shift, we can not rule out, at this stage, effects directly linked to exciton density.
+The decrease in repulsive exciton-exciton interactions as the exciton density decays with time is likely to lead to a redshift.
 This repulsive effect is mentioned by Park et al \cite{park_imaging_2021} to explain the spectral shifts in MoSe$_2$.
-In our case we could imagine similar effects involving biexcitons, whose decreasing efficiency with density would contribute to the redshift observed during the first 25 picoseconds.
+In our case we could imagine similar effects whose decreasing efficiency with density would contribute to the redshift observed during the first tenth of picoseconds.
 On the other hand, density-related effects also include a reduction of the energy gap with increasing density, due to the band gap renormalization (not perfectly compensated by the decrease of the binding energy).
 As the density decreases as a function of time, it will lead to a blueshift that could also contribute to the global blue spectral shift observed during the second phase of the kinetics.